 A young person must meet our admissions criteria in order to gain a place at Meadows School.
 These include:

-- the young person being aged between 7 and 19 years old on the date of admission.
+The young person being aged between 7 and 18 years old on the date of admission.
 Admissions can take place throughout the academic year.

 Any special arrangements and an admission date will be agreed with the local authority.
 If no place is currently available, placement on a waiting list will be offered.

-A home visit by two members of staff will be carried out so that the staff team can fully understand the student's needs and any questions can be asked by those involved in the meeting.
+A home visit by a member of our Pastoral Team will be carried out so that the staff team can fully understand the pupil’s needs and answer any questions parents/carers may have.

 The new pupil will have an admissions meeting and a 30 day review period will commence.

 'There is a structured programme to prepare pupils for their future lives.
 For example, they learn how to set up bank accounts, and budget.
 Pupils learn how to cook nutritious meals.'
 (Ofsted 2022)